rubenafo/yfMongo/README.md

 MongoDB connection: user, pass, host and port).<br>
 It is called __[yfm-oscli.py](https://github.com/figurebelow/yfinanceMongo/blob/master/yfm-oscli.py)__

+#### Database structure

+By default yfinanceMongo creates a database called _yfmongo_ in your local MongoDb setup.
+Inside this database, two collections are created as well:
+* _symbols_ : contains the defined symbols
+* _timeline_ : contains the tickers for the symbols.

 ### Usage
 The command line help shows the available functionality:
 ```